Pac-12 responds to football players threatening opt-outs

 The Pac-12 responded Monday to football players who have threaten to opt-out of the season because of concerns related to health and safety, racial injustice and economic rights with a letter touting the conference’s work in those areas and an invitation to meet later this week.

 A letter from Pac-12 Commissioner Larry Scott, dated Aug.
-3, was sent to 12 football players leading the (hash)WeAreUnited movement.
+3, was sent to 12 football players leading the #WeAreUnited movement.
 The letterwas obtained by The Associated Press and first reported by Sports Illustrated.

 The players say they have been communicating with more than 400 of their peers throughout the Pac-12.
 The group released a lengthy list of demands Sunday and said if they are not addressed they will not practice or play.
 The group said it reached out to the Pac-12 on Sunday to request a meeting.
 In the letter, Scott said he was eager to discuss their concerns.